Rentec Direct has made it easy to print checks directly from the software and is compatible with the most popular check types available (see below).

 Detailed instructions for creating a check to print is below.
 General instructions on posting a transaction in the software can be found here: Posting an Income or Expense Transaction

-- In Transaction Details use the drop-down menu to choose Print Check for the area for the Expense Type.
+- In Transaction Details, under the Expense Type use the drop-down menu to choose Print Check

 - Fill in the details of the check to be printed: